National & Local Coronavirus Updates

 - Please attend appointments alone wherever possible unless you require a carer, interpreter, or are attending with children/babies (only 1 adult to attend).

-Medicals - Please note - we will not be booking any appointments for medical - e.g. taxi/HGV/fostering - whilst we manage the coronavirus outbreak.
+Medicals - Please note - we are offering a limited service to provide appointments for medical - e.g. taxi/HGV/fostering - whilst we manage the coronavirus outbreak.

 Travel - The surgery is currently receiving a lot of requests for travel cancellation forms from people who want to cancel their trips due to the risk of contracting coronavirus.
 Please Click Here for advice from the Foreign Office regarding travelling to specific areas of the world.
 Depending on your specific travel insurance policy, most insurance companies will cover cancelled trips to countries to which the Foreign Office advise not to travel.
 No certificate from your GP is required.
 In addition, please be advised that the surgery is unable to provide letters or certificates to travel insurance companies supporting requests for refunds by patients who, without any significant medical illness, cancel their travel plans.